smartSenseSolutions/smartFilter/README.md

 - **onChipSelected**: This method is called when a chip is selected in a chip group.
 - **onChipUnselected**: This method is called when a chip is unselected in a chip group.

-## Different methods to call from MainActivity to call single and multi line radio group ,chip group and row item radio group
 ## SingleSelection
 ### SingleSelectionRadioGroup(Verticle/Horizontal)